Cirkit Designer Logo

 • IoT devices and smart home projects

-• Data acquisition and logging
+• Data logging and sensor networks

 • Prototyping for advanced electronics projects

-• Projects requiring multiple sensors, actuators, or displays
+• Projects requiring multiple serial communication interfaces

 Technical Specifications